Unraveling Responsiveness of Chained BFT Consensus with Network Delay: Introduction

 Our framework consists of two key components: (i) an MDP-based analytical model and (ii) an evaluation platform, as shown in Fig.~\ref{fig:overview}.
 The first component enables us to explore optimal attack strategies in chained BFT protocols by considering factors such as the fraction of Byzantine nodes, the impact of network delay, and various consensus rules.
 MDP provides a mathematical framework for simulating and analyzing decision processes in random environments, making it highly suitable for quantifying the impact of arbitrary behaviors of random-selected adversarial leaders on protocol performance.

 With this MDP framework, we can fairly compare the performance of responsive and non-responsive chained BFT protocols under diverse attack scenarios.
-Although MDP has been used to analyze the performance and security of the Nakamoto-style consensus~\cite{sapirshtein2017optimal, gervais2016security, zhang2017necessity, NiuBitcoinNG}, {its application to chained BFT protocols remains challenging due to fundamental design differences.
-Our work requires reconstructing the MDP model to accommodate the chained BFT consensus, which demands an in-depth comprehension of both MDP tools and the details of chained BFT protocols.} As one of our contributions, we properly simplify the system state and constrain adversary actions to facilitate MDP modeling of various chained BFT protocols.
+Although MDP has been used to analyze the performance and security of the Nakamoto-style consensus~\cite{sapirshtein2017optimal, gervais2016security, NiuBitcoinNG}, its application to chained BFT protocols remains challenging due to fundamental design differences. {Unlike Nakamoto’s PoW (fork resolution and probabilistic guarantee), chained BFT relies on leader-driven, quorum-based deterministic commits.
+Thus, we redefined the state space to include BFT-specific attributes (leader rotation, quorum progress, pending blocks) absent in Nakamoto-focused models.
+The accommodation demands an in-depth comprehension of both MDP tools and the details of chained BFT protocols.} As one of our contributions, we properly simplify the system state and constrain adversary actions to facilitate MDP modeling of various chained BFT protocols.

 The second component enables us to implement the optimal attack strategies identified by the MDP modeling on some implementation platforms of chained BFT protocols.
-In this work, we adopt the open-sourced Bamboo platform~\cite{Bamboo}, which supports CHS, FHS, and Streamlet~\cite{chan2020streamlet}.
+In this work, we adopt the open-sourced Bamboo platform, which supports CHS, FHS, and Streamlet~\cite{chan2020streamlet}.
 Although Bamboo also supports performance evaluation under attacks, these strategies are straightforward and so cannot provide a fair comparison between chained BFT protocols.
 Our extension to Bamboo not only can validate the theoretical results from MDP modeling, but also can evaluate performance with consideration of more factors of practical systems such as fluctuating network delay.

 Our work provides a way to holistically compare the impact of responsiveness on the system performance.
-For instance, when the fraction of Byzantine nodes is small, responsive protocols can achieve better chain growth and commitment rates.
-Our key findings are summarized as follows: \begin{packeditemize} \item \textit{Finding 1}: The \metricOne and \metricTwo of all three chosen protocols significantly degrade under attacks, especially with a higher fraction of Byzantine nodes.
-Responsiveness improves the performance of chained BFT protocols at lower fractions of Byzantine nodes but provides diminishing returns as the fraction increases.
+For instance, when the fraction of Byzantine nodes is small, responsive protocols can achieve better chain growth and commitment rate.
+Our key findings are summarized as follows: \begin{packeditemize} \item \textit{Finding 1}: Across all three protocols, both \metricOne and \metricTwo degrade significantly under attacks, with the impact worsening as the fraction of Byzantine nodes increases. \yu{While responsive protocols can achieve better performance at low Byzantine fractions, their performance advantage diminishes as adversarial influence grows.}